vim-perl/vim-perl/CONTRIBUTING.md

 # Reporting Issues

-When submitting an issue relating to highlighting, please attach the following:
+When submitting an issue relating to highlighting/folding, please attach the following:

   - A screenshot of the issue.
   - The file used in the screenshot.
 If it's proprietary or too big, please try